crcollver/bandcamp-group-listen/README.md

 - [ ] When no user remains in room, we could (1) remove start/end time on NowPlaying track and recalculate once someone rejoins the room or (2) clear the entire queue.

+- [ ] When Firebase token expires the onDisconnect handler doesn't seem to fire leaving a user who will be forever online.
+May need to provide timestamp for when a device was added and remove on client.

 - [ ] Style with TailwindCSS.

 ### Project setup